Patru/tt-register/README.md

 easily to Rails 3.0.
 ### Test framework(s)
-Even this small application was generated over several years, so there is a little of a mix in testing technonlogies that are used.
+Even this small application was generated over several years, so there is a little of a mix in testing technologies that are used.
 Actually there are to few tests to start with as I first started to hack the application away (and I lacked sufficient proficiency with Rails when I started).

 Eventually I ended up with some Unit tests in traditional Test::Unit style.
 These are useful to test some core special functions of the models.
-When I started to move to Rails 3.0 (too late, only in the late 2012) it became all too obvious that I lacked acceptance tests.
-As I had grown to like MiniTest::Spec in the meantime I used that style for the acceptance test which now work pretty well, I hope they will be useful to quickly migrate to Rails 3.2 now.
+When I started to move to Rails 3.0 (too late, only in the late 2012) it became all too obvious that I lacked integration tests.
+As I had grown to like MiniTest::Spec in the meantime I used that style for the integration tests which now work pretty well, I hope they will be useful to quickly migrate to Rails 3.2 now.
 ### View framework